-18. Europe needs a unified research area to attract talent and investment.
+19. Europe needs a unified research area to attract talent and investment.
 Remaining gaps must therefore be addressed rapidly and the European Research Area completed by 2014 to create a genuine single market for knowledge, research and innovation.
 In particular, efforts should be made to improve the mobility and career prospects of researchers, the mobility of graduate students and the attractiveness of Europe for foreign researchers.
-Furthermore, information about publicly financed R&D should be better disseminated, notably through the establishment of an inventory of EU-funded R&D, linked to similar inventories of R&D programmes funded at national level.
+Furthermore, information about publicly financed R&D should be better disseminated, whilst respecting intellectual property rights, notably through the establishment of an inventory of EU-funded R&D, linked to similar inventories of R&D programmes funded at national level.